Grain-Free Cat Food: Marketing Hype vs Scientific Reality

 Grain-Inclusive Foods Are Fine When...

-- Provides balanced nutrition at reasonable cost
+- Offers balanced nutrition at a reasonable price

 Beyond the Grain-Free Hype

-- "Grain-free = automatically better" is marketing
+- "Grain-free = automatically better" is a marketing line, not a nutritional fact

 Sources & References